dage19ac/wide-and-deep-learning-in-crowdfunding-success-prediction/04_Final Datasets/How to get the final datasets.md

-There are two possibilities how to retrieve the datasets that can be used for the model building:
+There are two possibilities how to retrieve the final datasets that can be used for the model building, EDA, etc.:

 1) When you have chosen to use the raw data and run the Python code in the folders *"02_Data Collection"* and *"03_Data Cleaning"* by yourself, the necessary datasets should be directly available in this folder.